As of December 2018

 Since 1996, the Parks and Public Works Departments’ maintenance operations have shared space at Hamlin Park.
 The maintenance facility is known as Hamlin Yard.
 Over time, the City’s maintenance responsibilities have grown.
 With the addition of the Ronald Wastewater Utility, Hamlin Yard can no longer accommodate both Parks and Public Works safely and efficiently.

 To Address This Issue

 In 2013, the City purchased property near Brugger’s Bog Park to develop a new maintenance facility.
 The property is now known as the North Maintenance Facility.
 In 2016, a thorough analysis showed that the cost to develop the site was much greater than anticipated.
 As a result, the City Council asked staff to pause development of that site and instead look at other potential sites.
 The goal was to see if the North Maintenance Facility was still the best choice or if there was another location that could serve the City’s needs at a lower cost.

-The City will spend the next year looking at how much it will cost to build and operate a Public Works maintenance facility at four City owned properties/facilities.
+The City is looking at how much it will cost to build and operate a dispersed set of Public Works maintenance facilities using four City-owned properties/facilities.
 They are: Hamlin Yard (at 16006 15th Avenue NE), the North Maintenance Facility (at 19547 25th Avenue NE), the Brightwater Portal property (Ballinger Way near 19th Ave.
 NE), and Ronald Wastewater District property (at 17505 Linden Avenue N).